Effective on: 01 June 2021

 If you are a data subject whose Personal Data we process, you may also have the right to lodge a complaint with a data protection regulator in one or more of the European Union member states.

 Changes to this Policy

-If we make any material change to this Policy, we will post the revised Policy to this web page.
+This policy is reviewed on an annual basis, at a minimum.
+Therefore, changes may occur from time to time.
+If we make any material change to this Policy, we will post the revised Policy to https://virtrial.com/privacy-policy/.
 We will also update the “Effective” date.
 By continuing to use our Services after we post any of these changes, you accept the modified Policy.

-If you have any questions about this Policy or our processing of your Personal Data, please write to our VP Operations by email at firstname.lastname@example.org or by postal mail at:
+If you have any questions about this Policy or our processing of your Personal Data, please write to us by email at firstname.lastname@example.org or by postal mail at:

 Please allow up to four weeks for us to reply.